 Credit: 3.00 unit(s)

-Related Certificate Programs: Alcohol and Drug Abuse Counseling
+Related Certificate Programs: Substance Use Disorder Counseling